County oversees complete renovations to Mon View Roller Rink

 Parts of the floor, which had sustained severe water damage, were replaced by Raffle Construction.
 The company also installed gutters and drainage around the facility to prevent future damage.

-Previously, the rink operated seasonally because it lacked air conditioning.
-Because of its popularity, the county is also installing air conditioning to maximize the rink’s availability.
+Previously, the rink operated seasonally because it lacked air-conditioning.
+Because of its popularity, the county is also installing air-conditioning to maximize the availability of the skating rink.

 “Additionally, considering the implications of the COVID-19 pandemic, air-conditioning will greatly improve the quality of air and ventilation in the facility,” Belding said.
 “Once the air-conditioning is installed, the rink will be capable of year-round use.”

-The Mon View Roller Rink, at 377 Stoney Hill Road, offers skate rental and a concession stand.
+The Mon View Roller Rink, located at 377 Stoney Hill Road in Greensboro, offers skate rental and a concession stand.
 The rink may also be reserved for private parties.

 Belding added that the Department of Recreation hopes to open the facility to the public by the end of October and safely operate in accordance with CDC guidelines.